 Your results and targets will vary according to your age and health.
 If you have high blood pressure or diabetes, you're at higher risk of having heart disease.
-You may have to take drugs to get your cholesterol and triglyceride levels even lower.
+You may have to take medicine to get your cholesterol and triglyceride levels even lower.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.